stripe/stripe-dotnet/readme.md

 	myCustomer.Email = "pork@email.com";
 	myCustomer.Description = "Johnny Tenderloin (pork@email.com)";

+	// set this property if using a token myCustomer.TokenId = *tokenId*;

+	// set these properties if passing full card details (do not
-	// set these properties if using a card myCustomer.CardNumber = "4242424242424242";
+	// set these properties if you have set TokenId) myCustomer.CardNumber = "4242424242424242";
 	myCustomer.CardExpirationYear = "2012";
 	myCustomer.CardExpirationMonth = "10";